MicrosoftDocs/PowerShell-Docs/reference/4.0/PSScheduledJob/About/about_Scheduled_Jobs_Troubleshooting.md

 -- -------
 1    True
 2    True
 ```

-## Scheduled jobs do not run automatically if the job triggers are
+### Scheduled jobs don't run automatically if job triggers are invalid
-invalid.

-For example, a job trigger might specify a date in the past or a date
+For example, a job trigger might specify a date in the past or a date that does
-that does not occur, such as the 5th Monday of the month.
+not occur, such as the 5th Monday of the month.

-## Scheduled jobs do not run automatically if the conditions of the job
+Scheduled jobs do not run automatically if the conditions of the job trigger or
-trigger or the job options are not satisfied.
+the job options are not satisfied.

-For example, a scheduled job that runs only when a particular user
+For example, a scheduled job that runs only when a particular user logs on to
-logs on to the computer will not run if that user does not log on
+the computer will not run if that user does not log on or only connects
-or only connects remotely.
+remotely.

-Examine the options of the scheduled job and make sure that they
+Examine the options of the scheduled job and make sure that they are satisfied.
-are satisfied.
-For example, a scheduled job that requires that the
+For example, a scheduled job that requires that the computer be idle or
-computer be idle or requires a network connection, or has a long
+requires a network connection, or has a long IdleDuration or a brief
-IdleDuration or a brief IdleTimeout might never run.
+IdleTimeout might never run.

-Use the Get-ScheduledJobOption cmdlet to examine the job options
+Use the `Get-ScheduledJobOption` cmdlet to examine the job options and their
-and their values.
+values.

 ```
 PS C:> Get-ScheduledJob -Name ProcessJob

 StartIfOnBatteries     : False